KeckObservatory/KPFTranslator/docs/agitator.md

 # Agitator

 KPF includes a mechanical oscillator which agitates the fibers to aid in mode scrambling in the fibers.
 The agitator is located directly beneath the azimuth ring of the Keck I telescope.
 It is automatically turned on and off during science and calibration observations and needs no user intervention.
+The agitator oscillates at about 2 Hz.